FRED-2/ImmunoNodes/README.md

 To install ImmunoNodes, please make sure that you fulfill all prerequisites and have installed KNIME >= 3.1 and Docker >= 1.9.

-1) First, download ImmunoNodes' Docker image typing the following command on the command line:
+1) First, download ImmunoNodes' Docker image bz typing the following command on the command line:
 ```
 docker pull aperim/immunonodes
 ```